 On campus the Faculty of Science & Technology also has a variety of ongoing conservation projects that students are able to contribute to.
 Over the past year students have been involved with planting of wildflowers and trees around campus as well as monitoring bird boxes.
 There is now growing space in the front of Christchurch House which is used and monitored by both staff and students, and the plants grown there are used to further Living Lab projects at BU.

-There are also a number of green-fingered student clubs and societies at BU, one being the Green Loop Project.
-Having been awarded funding by the NUS the Green Loop students have begun a self-sustaining project to grow and sell food on campus, and have now got space on the Talbot Campus to place a polytunnel.
-As well as sustaining their project they also aim to pass on their permaculture knowledge to others.
-They have recently been given some space on Talbot Campus to place a polytunnel to further their venture and they also now feature on the Biodiversity committee.
+There are also a number of green-fingered student clubs and societies at BU, one being the Green Loop project.
+Having been awarded funding by the NUS the Green Loop students have begun a self-sustaining project to grow and sell food on campus, using the polytunnel on the Talbot Campus a polytunnel and their local allotment plot.
+As well as sustaining their project they also aim to pass on their permaculture knowledge to others and share their voice on the Biodiversity committee.

 BU is constantly looking to improve and modernise its buildings and estate.
 A key part of this vision is to make the estate more sustainable.

 Over the past couple of years BU has opened two landmark buildings, the Student Centre and the Fusion Building, and has also carried out major refurbishment works in other buildings.

 BU's Student Centre, which opened in 2015, is the central hub on campus for the Students’ Union.
 It has a Building Research Establishment Environmental Assessment Method (BREEAM) excellent rating in recognition of its environmental credentials.
 The building incorporates solar arrays (PVs) which provide electricity to drive the ground source heat pump, which in turn provides a renewable source of heating and cooling for the building.